 Whether you're trying to keep headphone or other personal cords from tangling, or trying to bundle cables in a professional wiring installation, we've got the clamp, wrap, clip or hook for you.
 Simple cable wraps can help you manage cords at your home or office desk, while adhesive backed or screw mount clips can help you route cables along walls or furniture.
-Clamps are also a good option for bundling and routing, especially in areas where vibration is an issue.
+Electrical wire clamps are also a good option for bundling and routing, especially in areas where vibration is an issue.

 Creative Ways to Protect Your Cables from Household Pets

 This may come as a surprise to anyone who hasn't thought of it for more than two seconds, but your household cables and household pets are a potentially dangerous combination.
 This article will help you keep the interaction between your wires and your domesticated animals to a minimum.
 There are few things worse than your pet alligator chomping through your cables.
 Like realizing you don't actually have a pet alligator.

 Keep Wires Out of Reach

 If your pets and wires both spend most of their time on the floor, there's more opportunity for Fluffy's little needle-teeth to chew through your beloved cables.
 Obviously, one or the other has to get off the floor, and I don't think Fluffy fancies being duct taped to the wall.
 Seriously, it's cruel.
 Cables, on the other hand, don't have feelings (that we know of yet, anyway).
 So, one option that won't get the ASPCA called on you is to use adhesive-backed cord clips for attaching your wires to furniture or wall surfaces.
 These are available in different sizes and are ideal for phone cords, lamp cords, and even computer cords.